 Modern life increasingly relies on digital solutions.
 Nothing has made that more apparent than the novel coronavirus pandemic.
 In terms of class action settlement payments, the impetus has never been greater to transition to the e-payment realm for security, convenience, cost-reduction, and improved fund disbursement.

-Though class action notice has largely been digitized, aided by the 2018 amendments to Federal Rule of Civil Procedure, particularly Rule 23(c)(2)(B), which permits notice by electronic means like emails and digital and social media, payment itself has lagged behind.
+Though class action notice is increasingly being digitized, aided by the 2018 amendments to Federal Rule of Civil Procedure, particularly Rule 23(c)(2)(B), which permits notice by electronic means like emails and digital and social media, payment itself has lagged behind.
 Even with these challenges, electronic payment distribution is now a viable option.
-Courts are encouraging the practice, too.
+Courts are encouraging the shift to electronic payments, too.
 As the U.S. District Court for the Northern District of California specified in its November 2018 Procedural Guidance for Class Action Settlements, “[c]lass counsel should consider… distributions to class members via direct deposit.”

-Though widespread acceptance of this technology may be a few years off, understanding the concept and embracing its benefits may lead to quicker adoption.
+As class actions lawyers and claims administrators consider digital payments, they must propose workable and achievable solutions, adhere to Rule 23, and minimize cy pres.
+Though widespread acceptance of this technology is still evolving, understanding the concept and embracing its benefits may lead to quicker adoption.

 Adam Zapala is a partner in the San Francisco office of Cotchett Pitre, where he focuses on complex litigation, including antitrust, employment and civil rights, privacy and cybersecurity, qui tam/false claims, consumer protection, and class actions generally.
 He has served as lead counsel in some of the largest and most complex litigation matters in the country.
 He received his B.A. from Stanford University and his J.D. from the University of California Hastings College of Law.
 Read more about Adam and Cotchett Pitre.